 - The screw adjuster to allow the frog to be moved back and forward to widen or narrow the mouth has gone

 - the frog yoke adjuster (not shown in the pics above) is now a two pieced pressed steel affair rather than the original cast iron version.

 - Painted rather than chrome lever cap

-It is hard to avoid the impression that the primary motivation behind these changes was to reduce cost, and it is generally assumed the quality of the iron casting and the steel used for the cutting irons declined at this time also.
+It is hard to avoid the conclusion that the main motivation behind these changes was to reduce cost, and it is often said that the quality of the iron castings and the steel used for the blades declined at this time also.
 Although it is not easy to substantiate the last point, it is hard to believe that the company would have missed an opportunity to further reduce costs by doing this if it was possible.